A one-dimensional morphoelastic model for burn injuries: stability analysis, numerical validation and biological interpretation: The mathematical model

+The equation for the signaling molecules \eqref{PDE_c} represents diffusion according to normal Fickian diffusion and random spread, enhanced secretion by fibroblasts and a portion of myofibroblasts \cite{Barrientos2008}, proteolytic breakdown by Matrix Metallo Proteins (MMPs) \cite{Mast1996,Sternlicht2001}, the handle of release of MMPs by (myo)fibroblasts and collagen \cite{Lindner2012}, and the inhibition of the secretion of MMPs by signaling molecules \cite{Overall1991}:

-In equation \eqref{sigchemical}, the parameter $k_c$ is the maximum net secretion rate of the chemokines, $\eta^I$ is the ratio of myofibroblasts to fibroblasts in the maximum secretion rate of the chemokines, $a_c^{II}$ is the concentration of the chemokines that causes the half-maximum net secretion rate of the chemokines, and $\delta_c$ is the proteolytic breakdown rate parameter of the chemokines.
-In equation \eqref{g-function} $\eta^{II}$ is the ratio of myofibroblasts to fibroblasts in the secretion rate of the MMPs and $1/[1+a_c^{III}c]$ represents the inhibition of the secretion of the generic MMP.
+Here $D_c$ is the Fickian diffusion coefficient of the signaling molecules, $k_c$ is the maximum net secretion rate of the signaling molecules, $\eta^I$ is the ratio of myofibroblasts to fibroblasts in the maximum secretion rate of the signaling molecules, $a_c^{I}$ is the concentration of the signaling molecules that causes the half-maximum net secretion rate of the signaling molecules, $\delta_c$ is the proteolytic breakdown rate parameter of the signaling molecules, $\eta^{II}$ is the ratio of myofibroblasts to fibroblasts in the secretion rate of the MMPs and $1/[1+a_c^{II}c]$ represents the inhibition of the secretion of the MMPs.
+Next to the derivation of this equation in \cite{Koppenol2017a}, one finds the derivation of the second part on the right-hand side in \cite{Olsen1995}.